cucapra/cidr-evaluation/README.md

 while for Verilator to compile and LeNet will take a long time to execute for Cider and Icarus.

-For a quick smoke test, you can run
+For a quick(er) smoke test, you can run
 ```bash
 # in cider-eval
 runt -x "lenet|ntt"